ajspurr/stroke_prediction/README.md

 <p align="center"><img src="/output/models/metrics_multiple_models_smote.png" width="900"/></p>

-As seen below, logistic regression, and SVM had the highest recall, followed by gradient boosting, XGBoost, and KNN.
+As seen above, logistic regression and SVM had the highest recall, followed by gradient boosting, XGBoost, and KNN.
 Decision tree and random forest performed poorly both with recall and f1 score.
-Will perform hyperparameter tuning on the logistic regression, SVM, and XGBoost models:
+Will move forward by performing hyperparameter tuning on the logistic regression, SVM, and XGBoost models:

 ## Hyperparameter Tuning - f1 score
-I chose to optimize hyperparameters based on f1 score as this is a well-rounded measure of performance that incorporates recall and precision.
+I initially chose to optimize hyperparameters based on f1 score as this is a well-rounded measure of performance that incorporates recall and precision.
 The argument could be made to optimize solely on recall so as to minimize false negatives.
-This can be explored later.
+This is explored at the end.

 ### XGBoost
 #### Hyperparameter tuning values